EddieHubCommunity/BioDrop/README.md

 ## 🙏 Support

 This project needs a ⭐️ from you.
-Don't forget to leave a star ⭐️
+Don't forget to leave a star ⭐️.

+You can also help support this project by sponsering [https://github.com/eddiejaoude](Eddie Jaoude) on Github at [https://github.com/sponsors/eddiejaoude](https://github.com/sponsors/eddiejaoude)